Mass. Public Schools' Mask Mandate Has Some Exceptions. Here's What to Know

 Read the guidelines here:

-Masks are also required for student-athletes and coaches when indoors, under existing guidance from the Massachusetts Interscholastic Athletic Association.
+Masks are also required for student-athletes and coaches when indoors this fall, under guidance issued Thursday from the Massachusetts Interscholastic Athletic Association.

 Although students are responsible for bringing their own masks, disposable masks should be made available by the school for students who need them.
 By federal public health order, all students and staff are also required to wear masks on school buses.